merlinis12/Downstream-Analysis-of-RNA-Seq-Results/README.md

 ### 2.2 GSEA in R with `fgsea`
 `fgsea` package in R provides a fast and efficient method for performing preranked GSEA.
 It enables precise and rapid calculation of extremely low GSEA p-values across a collection of gene sets.
 The p-value estimation employs an adaptive multi-level split Monte Carlo approach.
 For a detailed explanation of the algorithm, refer to [this preprint](https://www.biorxiv.org/content/10.1101/060012v3).

+Essentially, there are two things you need to perform preranked gene set enrichment analysis with fgsea.

+The fgsea package takes in two main arguments.

+The first one is pathways: a list of gene sets or pathways to check

+The second one is stats: a named vector of our genes of interest we want to perform GSEA on.
+The gene names must be the same as the ones in pathways!
+So make sure you are using the same nomenclature (i.e., gene IDs or Ensemble IDs).

+That’s it!

+There are additional parameters you may be interested in such as:

+minSize: minimal size of a gene set to test (all pathways below the threshold are excluded)
+maxSize: the same, but a maximum threshold.
+scoreType: the default is ‘std’, where the enrichment score is computed normally, but you can also use one-tailed tests if you are only interested in positive (‘pos’) enrichment – so only pathways that are overrepresented – or negative (‘neg’) enrichment – to only get pathways that are underrepresented in your list of genes.

 ```R
 # Install and load necessary packages
 if (!requireNamespace("BiocManager", quietly = TRUE)) install.packages("BiocManager")